-The Brine Pond and Freshwater Makeup Pond shall be monitored at least monthly and included in the Semi-Annual Monitoring Report for the following:
+The Brine Ponds shall be monitored at least monthly and included in the Semi-Annual Monitoring Report for the following:

 - a.
 The available freeboard in each pond and/or pond cell. - b.
-The average monthly volume and maximum monthly volume of wastewater and/or freshwater discharged into the surface impoundments in gallons. - c.
+The average monthly volume and maximum monthly volume of wastewater and/or freshwater discharged into the surface impoundments in gallons.

+- c.
 The average daily volume and maximum daily volume of wastewater and/or freshwater removed from the surface impoundments in gallons. - d.
 Observations of erosion, settlement, and/or subsidence along the visible areas of the surface impoundment(s), including the top of the berm, outer slopes, and upper region of the inner slope.
 Repairs shall be performed as needed and documented in the inspection logs.

-2. Geothermal Solids Monitoring - Brine Pond Only
+2. Geothermal Solids Monitoring - Brine Ponds Only

-When solid geothermal waste is removed from the Brine Pond for final disposal at proper facility, the solid waste shall be monitored and sampled for the following information and will be included in each Semi-Annual Monitoring Report:
+When solid geothermal waste is removed from the Brine Ponds for final disposal at a proper facility, the solid waste shall be monitored and sampled for the following, and the information shall be included in each Semi-Annual Monitoring Report: